 Agentic Shopping and Checkout Purchases (May 2025)

 The new agentic feature allows Google to act on your behalf to monitor prices and availability.
 It can complete purchases for you when the price matches your conditions.
 Essentially this will help users complete purchases when they are ready to purchase.
-This functionality has since been fully integrated with AI mode, including implementation of panel-like shopping features.
+This functionality has since been fully integrated with AI mode, including the implementation of panel-like shopping features.

 What AI Shopping Features Have Competing Platforms Rolled Out?